-New Adventures is committed to working with young people of all background and dance experience, to share our passion for dance, theatre and creativity.
+New Adventures is committed to working with young people of all backgrounds, to share our passion for dance, theatre and creativity.
 From early years through to A-level studies, we journey with our young people through one-off workshops and residencies, on an adventure of discovery and expression through our unique story telling language and playful creative method.

 Parent from a partner School